fgl27/smarttv-twitch/release/githubio/etc/README.md

 ## How to create a Samsung developer certificate and send to the TV

-Open the certificate manager click on the plus "+" icon and fallow the bellow steps
+Open the certificate manager click on the plus "+" icon and follow the bellow steps

 * Click on Samsung
 * Select **TV** click next